philiptart/projectLudicrousDisplay/README.md

 When: The user will load the web app and select a game.
 Then: The user is provided with information about the football teams and scores.

+# description
+An app that enables the user to search for a football team in the premier league and see their fixtures ofr the current season.
+User is able to see statistics for each match, if it has already been played.
+They can also an exerpt from wikipedia for each team.

+# usage
+When first navigating to the site, user is presented with a search bar (previous searches underneath search bar if already used).
+User enters team name into search bar and clicks search button.
+>>> image here

+If user enters incorrect team name, a modal will display telling them to enter existing premier league team.
+(IF THIS ISN'T WORKING THEN TAKE OUT)
+>>> image here

+The search will display a list of matches for the whole season.
+They can view data for past, present and future matches.
+>>> image here

+User clicks "V" button to display statistics for match, and clicks team name to display wikipedia exerpt.
+>>> image here

 ## GitLab Repository